Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 (Preferably) End of fourth year

-• Approval of dissertation by Supervisor.
+• Approval of dissertation by supervisor.
+This may be an iterative process.

 • Submit dissertation to Supervisory Committee members, at least four weeks before their approval is required.